 Before you can begin installing carpet, check the condition of your floors.
 Remove shoe molding to check for any floor squeaks.
 If you find some, mark them with an “X” and insert a drywall screw directly into the sub-floor right down into the floor joist.

-Step 1 - Remove Old Carpet
+Step 1 - Remove Old Carpet (If Applicable)

 Your first step is to get rid of the old carpet.
 Start by removing the moldings around the floor and taking the door off the entrance so you can get the old carpet up and out easily.
 Give the old carpet a good vacuuming so you won't be breathing in dust as you pull it up, and then use a utility knife to cut the carpet into strips about 18 to 24 inches wide.

 Start at one end and pull the carpet off of the tackless strips and roll it up in sections.
-Some people feel that you can reuse the existing underlay, but in most cases it will be worn out just like the carpet, so you're better off getting rid of it as well.
+Some people feel that you can reuse the existing underlay, but in most cases, it will be worn out just like the carpet, so you're better off getting rid of it as well.

 Install new tackless strips around the perimeter of the room, but not in front of doorways.
-Leave a space of about half an inch between the strips and the wall, and be sure the pins or tacks face towards the wall.
+Leave a space of about ½ inch between the strips and the wall, and be sure the pins or tacks face towards the wall.
 (They're called tackless strips even though they have two or three rows or very sharp tacks, because using these "tackless strips" means you don't need to "tack" carpet down.)
 At corners, make sure the tackless strips are butted tightly against each other.

 Step 2 - Lay the Underpad

 Put the underpad down in strips that overlap the tackless strips.
 Butt the strips against each other—don't overlap them—then staple the underlay down along the inside edge of the tackless strip.
 Trim the excess underlay along the inside of the tackless strip and use duct tape to seal the seams.